-Market risk refers to all the risks which result in impairment of financial investments or real estate as a result of adverse developments of the relevant market variables:
+Market risk refers to all the risks which result in impairment of financial investments or real estate due to adverse developments of the relevant market variables:

-- Interest rate risk, or the risk of a loss in value of a financial asset in the portfolio in relation to movements in market interest rates; - Equity risk, is the risk linked to losses due to movements in share prices; - Exchange rate risk, is the risk of possible losses on foreign currency positions in the portfolio due to changes in exchange rates; - Spread Risk, is the risk associated to a possible increase of spreads required by the market to a debtor; - Concentration risk: additional risk due to limited diversification of financial asset portfolio by high exposure to default risk from individual financial instruments issuers; and

-- Real estate risk, is the risk linked to losses due to adverse movement in the prices of assets classified as property.
+- Interest rate risk, or the risk of a loss in value of a financial asset in the portfolio in relation to movements in market interest rates; - Equity risk, is the risk linked to losses due to movements in share prices; - Exchange rate risk, is the risk of possible losses on foreign currency positions in the portfolio due to changes in exchange rates; - Spread Risk, is the risk associated to a possible increase of spreads required by the market to a debtor; - Concentration risk: additional risk due to limited diversification of financial asset portfolio by high exposure to default risk from individual financial instruments issuers; and - Real estate risk, is the risk linked to losses due to adverse movement in the prices of assets classified as property.

-The Policyholder financial portfolio at 31st December 2019 is made up of 33% bonds, 0% of which is government bonds, the investment in Undertakings for the Collective Investment of Transferable Securities is 60% of the portfolio with the balance of 7% in cash.
+The Policyholder financial portfolio at 31 December 2020 is made up of 34% bonds, 0% of which is government bonds, the investment in Undertakings for the Collective Investment of Transferable Securities is 63% of the portfolio with the balance of 3% in cash.